THIRD GRADE

 • MATHEMATICS

-In third grade math, students deepen and broaden their understanding and skills of mathematics.
+In Grade 3 Math, students deepen and broaden their understanding and skills of mathematics.
 This understanding and skill is developed through the pedagogy of the Singapore Math framework, which emphasizes concept mastery, a concrete-pictorial-abstract approach, metacognitive reasoning, and the use of model drawing to solve problems and justify solutions.
 At this level, students learn addition and subtraction up to 10,000 and multiplication and division facts and algorithms.
 They learn to compare and identify equivalent fractions and compare and classify shapes, lines, and angles.
 Key skills that weave throughout every math unit are solving two-step word problems using all four operations and using and creating visual models (i.e. arrays, bar models) to represent mathematical understanding.

 Approaches to Teaching and Learning in Math